 Travel During Low Season

-Sometimes not ideal, but low season doesn’t always mean shitty weather and deserted streets.
-Again, do some research on weather conditions but generally expect cheaper prices and a reduced amount of annoying vacationers.
+While low, or off-season, travel is sometimes not ideal, it doesn’t always mean crappy weather and deserted streets.
+Again, do some research on weather conditions but generally expect cheaper prices and a reduced amount of annoying vacationers during low season travel.

 Bus travel is highly developed in Asia and Latin America and is usually far far cheaper than a flight.
 Sure it takes longer but you get to watch the scenery whiz by, observe local culture, and you get a real sense of movement and distance.
 So unless you are in a hurry take a bus.
 Splurge on the First Class option when taking over night buses.
 For more on bus travel, and avoiding some of the dangers associated with it, check out our article on the topic.